Znullptr/PageRankSpark/README.md

    Please modify this command in order to match your environnement resources and your hdfs path to your python script.

-6) Open your yarn interface and visualize the spark job progress:
+6) Once it's successfully completed, open your yarn interface and visualize the spark job progress:
   <p>
    <img width="800" height="500" src="https://github.com/Znullptr/PageRankSpark/blob/main/images/yarn_interface_output.jpg">
   </p>